TanukiCraft/docs/docs/index.rst

 =======================================

-..
-   [thisIsA] Comment in RST files!
-Use it to add information for other contributors.

 **TanukiCraft** is a Minecraft server featuring a customized Towny mode and a Java-Bedrock Crossplay Oneblock mode.
-..
-   [comment] add refs, more info, make it appealing for this page only

 hyperlink: `Open Food Facts database <https://world.openfoodfacts.org/>`_ text *formatting* and some **more** formatting